-We are working with the Salvation Army’s Montreal women’s shelter Abri d’espoir, which provides housing to adult women in need.
-The shelter provides support services for these women, and facilitates their reintegration into society.
-Sixty beds are available for stays that vary in length (between one night to 24 months).
-The shelter is always open and provides meals, basic sanitary supplies (that is where we come in!), counseling, bilingual services, and more.
-Abri d’espoir helps approximately 500 homeless women per year.
+Abri d’Espoir, Salvation Army’s women’s shelter, provides housing to adult women in need.
+The shelter provides support services to its users, and facilitates their reintegration into society.
+Sixty beds are available for stays that vary in length (between one night and 24 months).
+The shelter, which is bilingual, is always open and provides meals, basic sanitary supplies, counseling, and more.
+Abri d’Espoir helps approximately 500 homeless women annually.

-Passages is an organisation that provides shelter and social insertion assistance to young women living in precarious situations, of ages ranging between 18 to 30.
-Passages’ mission is to offer women a welcoming place, which contributes their overall life, health and safety conditions.
-It accompanies women in all endeavours which can empower them in regaining agency in their lives.
-Passages builds a significant link with all the young women it hosts, providing them support exempt of any judgement.
-All of the organisation’s actions are guided by a desire for a welcome which, at the very least, allows for inclusion.
+Passages is an organisation that provides shelter and social reinsertion assistance to women between the ages of 18 and 30 living in precarious situations.
+Passages’ mission is to provide a welcoming and inclusive space which positively contributes to women’s overall life, health, and safety conditions.
+It accompanies women through empowering endeavours, allowing them to experience a renewed sense of agency.
+Passages nurtures a significant link with all the women it hosts, providing them with judgement-free support.

 St. michael's center

-St. Michael's Mission is a non-profit organization that works directly with men and women living in precarious situations, the majority of whom live in homelessness.
-Their day center is an important link in the resource chain.
-Their offer psychosocial support, breakfast, lunch, showers and clothing to a multicultural clientele.
-Their goal is to offer personalized interventions to support their clients and to help them regain their place in today's society.
-They achieve this through collaboration with health professionals in the Montreal community, by referring individuals to the appropriate resources and allowing them to access the most appropriate care for their situation.
+St. Michael’s Mission is a non-profit organization that works directly with people living in precarious situations, the majority of whom live in homelessness.
+Their day center offers psychosocial support, meals, showers, and clothing, with the aim of providing personalized interventions to support their clients and aid in their reintegration into society.
+This is accomplished through collaborations with health professionals in the Montreal community, and through the rxc eferring of individuals to the appropriate resources and care for their situation.

 the Native women's Shelter